opentok/one-to-one-sample-apps/one-to-one-text-chat/android/README.md

     }
 ```

-and for setting the maximum message length to 1050 characters, or a new sender alias
+This line of code illustrates how to set the maximum message length to 1050 characters and set a new sender alias:

 ```java
 mTextChatFragment.setMaxTextLength(1050);